AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 1. Variations generated are shown in Main Content Fragment Editor.

     ![View Generate Variations in Content Fragment](assets/cfm-generate-variations5.png)

+You can learn more about Generate Variations [here]{generative-ai/generate-variations.md}.

 ### Delete a variation {#delete-variation}